propeller-mcu/propeller2_asm/README.md

 #### WAITX / NOP Instruction Timing Correction

 In the “WAITX vs NOP” topic, the previous statement that instructions execute in one clock cycle has been corrected.
 On final Propeller 2 hardware, all base instructions take two clock cycles.
 This affects timing calculations for spin-wait loops, SmartPin delays, and bit-banging routines.

+### 2026-03-03

+### General updates

+- Fixed all code so res variables for RAM storage are now consistently placed below byte/word/long declarations.
+- Tested all programs with FlexProp and the Spin IDE to ensure full compatibility.
+- Updated the comparison / if_* Instructions chapter to include the new if_a instruction.
+- Added explanation of the wcz flags in the comparison section for clarity.
+Revised the Decimal to String section to revisit the routine and include a detailed explanation of the ptra register and its role in memory operations